san-sei/documents/content/en/docs/for_administrators/quick_guide_for_azure_ad_passwordless_deployment.md

 ## Step 5: Registering Credentials for Users

 Once the steps above are followed and users have their security keys, it is possible for them to log into the IDmelon panel and Windows machines.
-In order to start signing into other web applications, it is necessary to add credentials to user.
-As an example, this guide will tell you how to add Microsoft credentials into IDmelon.
+In order to start signing into other web applications, it is necessary to register a passkey for the user.
+As an example, this guide will tell you how to add IDmelon to Microsoft accounts.
 There are two ways for this.
 One manual and one automated.

 - **The first way to add IDmelon to Microsoft 365**